railcressall/project_3/README.md

   might take longer to populate the database

-DEPLOYMENT - Streamlit
+DEPLOYMENT - Streamlit:
-  import streamlit as st
-  import pandas as pd
-  import plotly.express as px
+Streamlit is an open-source Python library that allows you to create web applications for machine learning, data science, and other analytics tasks with minimal effort.
+It's designed to make the process of building and sharing data-centric web apps simple and intuitive.
+With Streamlit, you can write Python scripts just like you would for any other data analysis task, but with added commands to create interactive widgets, plots, and visualizations.
+These scripts can then be run like any other Python script, but instead of just outputting results to the console, Streamlit turns them into interactive web apps that can be accessed through a browser.

+  *You will need streamlit, pandas & plotly.express to run streamlit.*

-  clone repo to local
+  - clone repo to local
-  CD to repo on local
+  - CD to repo on local
-  run 'python -m streamlit run app.py'
+  - run 'python -m streamlit run app.py' in terminal.
+This will tell streamlit to look in your repo folder for the "app.py" file and run the code within it.

+  Streamlit will open in your browser and you can begin interacting with the data within.

   GITPAGE ISSUE
     Gitpage is unable to connect to databases like PostgreSQL - you will see when you deploy our gitpage that the map populates and we are able to filter through our date range, however, the city markers do not populate.